 Some people use writing or prayer at the beginning or end of each day to acknowledge what they’re grateful for and set an intention for the following day.
 You could also carve out some time each month to reflect on the past month, and take note of what you appreciate, and what you would like to change.
 This could be done on a forest walk, or in a journal, while enjoying a hot bath, or in a conversation with a loved one.
 Or once a year, instead of setting resolutions, take as long a sojourn as you can to contemplate what’s important to you about your past year and how you’d like to move forward.

 Here are some questions you can use to prompt your reflections.

 - What do I appreciate in my life?
 What am I grateful for having experienced?

 - What loose ends do I want to tie up?
 What amends do I need to make?
 To whom?

 - What do I need to forgive myself for?
-What do I need to forgive others for and release?
+What do I need to forgive others for?